-A disregarded entity is a one-person business structure that’s taxed separately from its owner.
+A disregarded entity is a one-person business structure that’s not taxed separately from its owner.

 That means the business is not required to file its own tax return, and instead, the owner reports their business profits on their personal return.
 This is because the IRS “disregards” that the owner and business are separate from each other.